jbx-protocol/juice-docs-v1/protocol/contracts/or-controllers/jbcontroller/write/minttokensof.md

   @dev
   Only a project's owner, a designated operator, or one of its terminal's delegate can mint its tokens.

-  @param _projectId The ID of the project to which the tokens being burned belong.
+  @param _projectId The ID of the project to which the tokens being minted belong.
   @param _tokenCount The amount of tokens to mint.
   @param _beneficiary The account that the tokens are being minted for.
   @param _memo A memo to pass along to the emitted event.
-  @param _preferClaimedTokens A flag indicating whether ERC20's should be burned first if they have been issued.
+  @param _preferClaimedTokens A flag indicating whether ERC20's should be minted if they have been issued.
   @param _reservedRate The reserved rate to use when minting tokens.
-A positive amount will reduce the token count minted to the beneficiary.
+A positive amount will reduce the token count minted to the beneficiary, instead being reserved for preprogrammed splits.
+This number is out of 200.

   @return beneficiaryTokenCount The amount of tokens minted for the beneficiary.
 */